Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ##### Shoot

 Smartguns can use Shoot for making attacks but they usually have to guide their human owner to move the gun into the correct position through interface.
-Weapons mounted on an articulator can control their own movements and fire at whatever target they can perceive.
+Smart weapons mounted on an articulator can control their own movements and fire at whatever target they can perceive.

 :::sidebar{.left}
 A smartgun and portable articular are a classic defense strategy.